-Take a journey to hell and have a bite at Tokyo’s quirky Yurei Bar!
+Take a journey to the underworld and have a bite at Tokyo’s quirky ghost bar!

-Halloween in Japan is clearly this bar’s time to shine, but no matter what season it might be any dull evening can be vastly improved with a daring visit to Yurei Bar.
+Halloween in Japan is clearly this bar’s time to shine, but regardless of the season any dull evening can be vastly improved with a daring visit to Yurei Bar.

 Hold your breath and slowly make your way down the stairwell as you cross into the spirit world and enter jigoku (hell).
 Fear not, you will not be alone in your journey as your recently deceased host/hostess will guide you through your supernatural evening.

 Your host is one of many ghosts working at this bar and each has their own themed drink relating to their untimely demise.
 Be sure to inquire with your host and listen to a chilling tale while a delicious poison concoction is prepared before you.
 Unfortunately, many of the hosts cannot speak English, so the story may be lost on you.

 Having now crossed the veil, it’s impossible to lose interest in the foreboding yet welcoming world around you.
 Everything from the themed menu to the grotesque, Leatherface-inspired bathroom decor will surely keep anyone’s attention.
 Take caution, though, while that severed hand used to summon your host is (probably) fake, the coffin in the center of the restaurant is not.
 If you’re not careful you might find yourself lying in it before the night’s end.